New Orleans, Louisiana

 When we approached him on the subject, he shared with us the most frightening experience he had.
 He told us a wild story about how shortly after he started working there, he felt like he was being watched.
 As he looked up to one of the balconies, he was shocked to see a full body apparition of a young man, wearing 1800s clothing.
 The apparition smiled at him before turning to slowly disappear into one of the rooms.
 The guy actually looked shaken up retelling his experience, which made his story all the more believable.
 This really got our juices flowing.

 We went to bed early, setting our alarm in our room for 3:00 am so we could get up and start our investigation.
-The clock radio had other ideas, however, had its own ideas.
+The clock radio, however, had its own ideas.
 The alarm went off three separate times before it was supposed to.
 Loudly.
 Each time, we would reset it to 3:00 am, turning the volume down, but with no success.
 While I can’t claim that it was a supernatural occurrence, no one can deny that it was definitely odd.
 Not being able to go back to sleep after the 3rd false alarm, we started our investigation a little earlier than planned.

-Hotel Provincial is not a large hotel and with most of the common areas of the hotel outdoors, it was a little different than other ghost hunts.
+Hotel Provincial is not a large property and with most of the common areas of the hotel outdoors, it was a little different than other ghost hunts.
 Disappointingly, our investigation turned up little to no evidence and no unexplained experiences aside from the rogue alarm clock.

 I would, however, go back and try again in a heartbeat.
 This former civil war field hospital has a bloody past and several stories left to tell.